Luggage Storage NYC

 Tips on storing luggage in NYC during COVID19:

-- Luggage drop off in NYC needs a bit of extra attention nowadays.
-To avoid the spread of COVID19, try to use a face mask when dropping off your luggage and sanitize hands before and after dropping off your luggage.
+- Luggage drop-off in NYC needs a bit of extra attention nowadays.
+To avoid the spread of COVID19, try to use a face mask when dropping off your luggage and sanitize your hands before and after dropping off your luggage

 Storing luggage can be safe if you make sure to follow these guidelines every time you drop off or pick up your bags in any of our locations.